The Power of the Lord’s Supper [Part 2]

 Jesus came not to condemn but to set us free!

-Yesterday we began looking at the strong words Paul uses about communion in 1 Corinthians 11:27-30 where Paul speaks about the dangers of taking the sacrament wrongly.
-Sadly, man Christians have missed the joy and power of The Lord’s Supper for fear of taking the sacrament in an “unworthy” manner and bringing “judgment” upon themselves.
-But, communion is the ultimate celebration of the grace of God in Christ.
-The only way a Christian could take communion in an “unworthy manner” is to miss the depth of God’s grace that is symbolized in the sacrament.
+Sadly, many Christians have missed the joy and power of The Lord’s Supper for fear of taking the sacrament in an “unworthy” manner and bringing “judgment” upon themselves.
+But, Communion is the ultimate celebration of the grace of God in Christ.
+The only way a Christian could take Communion in an “unworthy” manner is to miss the depth of God’s grace that is symbolized in the sacrament.

 Interestingly, Paul highlights how we are to remember the Lord’s Supper: “The Lord Jesus, on the night He was betrayed, took bread….”
 (I Corinthians 11:23) On the night He was betrayed.
 That is how it is remembered.
 Why is Judas such an integral part of this story?

 Hebrews 12:15 says, “See to it that no one misses the grace of God.”
 In a literal way, Judas sat at the table reclining with Jesus, and had no recognition of who Jesus was.
 Judas had no discernment of the offer of grace that was right there at the table with him.
 And what happened to Judas?

 Having no discernment of what God had done in Jesus for him, Judas betrayed Jesus.
 When Judas realized that Jesus had been condemned to death, a great self-condemnation overtook Judas, his soul became sick, and he killed himself.
 God didn’t strike Judas down with sickness or weakness.
 God didn’t kill Judas.